poldrack/reproducible-workflows/README.md

 Click on the repository link at the top of the page to go to the main github repo page. you should see "somecode.R" in the list.

-### let's go ahead and set up circleci to automatically run a smoke test for us
+### Now let's set up CircleCI to automatically run a smoke test for us every time we check in a new revision of our code to github.

-### create a file called circle.yml and add the following lines:
+### create a file in your github repository called circle.yml and add the following lines.
+An easy way to do this is to use the "Create new file" button on the github page, which will take you to an editor where you can create the file and then save and commit it with one click.

 ```
 dependencies: